pocari/fixed-layout-mapper/README.md

 Conversion
 ----

-If col method is given block, the pre-convert value is passed to the block and
-the field value becomes the return value of the block.
+If "col" method is given block, the raw value is passed to the block and the field value becomes the return value of the block.

     mapper = FixedLayoutMapper::Mapper.define_layout do